The Man From UNCLE

 Napoleon had come to relish the ultra-high

-toying with danger.
+with danger.
 He did it every day.
-However, this was a new kind of thrill
+However, this was a new kind of thrill and he

-and he wasn't ready to give it up.
-There was also a personal blow to make
+wasn't ready to give it up.
+There was also a personal blow to make insurance

-insurance companies sweat a little.
+companies sweat a little.
 They deserved the anxiety.
-However, at the
+However, at the end of the

-end of the mission, all the jewelry would be quietly returned to the owners,
+mission, all the jewelry would be quietly returned to the owners, with

 "Besides," Napoleon continued,